TenebrisNoctua/PluginEssentials/docs/tutorials/studio-components/basicComponents.md

 ```

 This component will accept any properties that a `TextLabel` instance can have.

-If the `TextColor3` property is not given, then the color will be determined based on your Studio theme.
-It will also automatically update when the theme is changed, so it is recommended to not set this property.
+The `TextColor3` property here is set to white as an example, and is not recommended to use in production.
+This is due to the fact that all components update their colors depending on the Studio's theme.
+Setting this property overwrites this system, and thus when the user updates their Studio's theme, the color will not be updated.
+If you still want to update the color however, you should use the [`TextColorStyle`](../../api-reference/studio-components/types/Label.md#textcolorstyle-canbestateenumstudiostyleguidecolor) property instead.

 -----